koraytugay/koraytugay.github.io/content/literature/algorithms-to-live-by.md

 - Optimize for getting individual tasks done as quick as possible
   - We want to increment the count of _tasks done_ rapidly

-#### Earliest Due Date - Minimizing the Total Delay Duration
+#### Earliest Due Date
+Minimizes the cumulative delay.

 - Order all tasks by deadline
 - Execute each one by one

-#### Moore's Algorithm - Minimizing the Total Delayed Task Count
+#### Moore's Algorithm
-- Start just like Earliest Due Date
+Minimizes the delayed task count.

+- Order all tasks by deadline
+- Execute each one by one
 - Whenever you encounter a task that will be delayed
   - Skip working on the task and move it to end of the queue

-#### Shortest Processing Time - Maximizing the Finished Task Count
+#### Shortest Processing Time
+Maximizes the finished task counts earlier.

 - Always do the shortest task first, ignoring the deadline
 - This will lead to fastest removal of things from the to-do list

-__Earliest Due Date vs Moore's Algorithm Example in Java__
+__Earliest Due Date vs Moore's Algorithm Example__

 ```java
 class Task {